Knee & Hip Replacement

 Dr. Bhargava trained on the MIS Anterior Hip at John’s Hopkins and brought that to ICT in 2008.
 He has performed over 1,000 procedures since that time.
 In addition, he travels throughout the United States teaching the Anterior Hip approach to other Orthopedic surgeons.

 You have been issued a pair of Support Stockings at your pre-operative surgery visit with Dr. Bhargava.
-You do not need to bring the stockings with you to the hospital on the day of surgery.
-You may apply the stockings to both legs when you get home from the hospital.
+Please bring them to the hospital on your surgery day.
+If they have not been put on at the hospital, you may apply the stockings to both legs when you get home from the hospital.
 The stockings are worn to help decrease swelling, as well as for blood clot prevention.
-It is recommended that you wear the stockings as much as tolerated for 6 weeks following surgery.
-You may take them off for bathing/ showering and also to wash the stockings.
+It is recommended that you wear the stockings as much as tolerated for 2 weeks following surgery.
+It is recommended you use the stocking on the Operative leg for a total of 6 weeks.
+You may take them off at night and for bathing/ showering and also to wash the stockings.
 If the stockings become too uncomfortable, or cause any skin breakdown you should stop wearing them.